Development impact assessment

 Theories of Change as a basis for the development impact assessment

-Development impacts are assessed on three different levels: direct impacts of the business operations, indirect development impacts, and wider impacts on the society.
+Development impacts are assessed on three different levels: direct impacts on business operations, indirect development impacts, and wider impacts on society.

-Theories of changes have been made for four key sectors:
+Theories of changes have been made for five key sectors:

 Ex ante assessment of investments

 Potential development impacts of every project are assessed prior to the investment decision.

 This ex ante assessment focuses e.g. on the strategic relevance of the project, the importance for the market development of the target country, and the financial and other additionality of Finnfund’s participation.
 It is also important to assess the impacts from the perspective of the poor and women.

 The key tool for ex ante assessment is DEAT (Development Effect Assessment Tool).
 It is based on the Theories of Change, and the common work of Development Finance Institutions for the development of impact assessment and measuring the impacts, taking into account best practices in the field.
 The tool is used to assess the anticipated development impacts during the preparation phase by using qualitative and quantitative indicators.
 In addition, information obtained during the preparation phase, assessment of environmental and social responsibility and other information, for instance, on the markets, are used in the assessment.

 This assessment plays a key role in the decision-making.
 In addition, baseline indicators are determined for monitoring of the investment.
 Assessment and monitoring will continue throughout the life cycle of the investment.

 Companies report to Finnfund on the development impacts annually.
 The monitoring of development results is based on indicators collectively agreed on by international development finance institutions (HIPSO), which are compatible with the IRIS indicators developed by the Global Impact Investing Network (GIIN).
 Some of the key results are published annually on Finnfund’s Development Results (since 2017 available also in English).